 Instagram, at its core, is a photo-sharing platform.
 When you post a photo to your feed, you can tag friends and locations, use filters, and even do some minor editing of the photo itself.
 There’s more than one benefit to posting and following on this platform over others.

-A couple quick things before we start, because your enjoyment of the app might waver if you don’t have fun with these from the start:
+A couple of quick things before we start because your enjoyment of the app might waver if you don’t have fun with these from the start.

 The infamous #: